WencySuo/RemyGram/DESIGN.md

 ### Helper Functions

 We kept functions dealing havily with the Firebase API inside the /helpers file in order to abstract back-end interactions such as user authentication and database queries.
-For example, operations like adding a user, creating a post, adding comments, and updating post metadata were kept here.
+For example, operations like adding a user, creating a post, adding comments, and updating post metadata are kept here.

 ### Map Integration

 We unfortunately were not the minds behind the map you see on the front page.
 We integrated the [Mapbox GL JS API](https://docs.mapbox.com/mapbox-gl-js/guides/), a provider of online custom maps, into the `Map.js` file.
 We chose Mapbox because it was free, easy-to-use, and well-established.

+### Next Steps

+RemyGram is currently a beautiful website, but there's no user functionality yet!
+Our next step is to allow users to create their own posts that anyone on the internet will be able to view and comment on.
+We also plan to store the images for each post on the Firebase online file service rather than in the source code, so that people can upload their own images.